ataraxie/codeshovel/README.md

 <a name="web-service-ui"></a>
 ## Web Service UI

 ***Public UI:*** The web service UI enables easy interactive exploration of a method history.
 The quickest way to use this is through our hosted version available at [https://se.cs.ubc.ca/codeshovel/index.html](https://se.cs.ubc.ca/codeshovel/index.html).
-Through this interface you can explore histories of some sample methods (these are not cached: they are dynamically computed as the underlying repositories are updated), or by providing a link to a public repository of your choosing.
+Through this interface you can explore histories of some sample methods (these are not cached: they are dynamically computed as the underlying repositories are updated), or by providing a link to a public repository of your choosing. **Note:** This is likely to be the least performant of all interface options as it runs on shared infrastructure with minimal resources, but is a viable way to check the results of the tool.

 ***Self-Hosted UI:*** You can also stand up a copy of the web interface on your own infrastructure.
 To do this, follow these steps: